MyRobotLab/InMoov/README.md

 To interpret the recognized text you have the choice of 2 engines : ear.addCommand > it's is hardcoded text, very EASY to use ear.commands and script actions chatbot > Very powefull AIML engine ( not yet implemented ) .
-This is the engine of "Full Inmoov" So, every ear.commands from Gael minimal script will be inside inmoovVocal\ear.addCommand It is very easy to translate minimal scripts, all is in one place TODO : need to carefully work about chatbot/ear.commands conflicts
+This is the engine of "Full Inmoov" So, every ear.commands from Gael minimal script will be inside languagePack\ear.addCommand It is very easy to translate minimal scripts, all is in one place TODO : need to carefully work about chatbot/ear.commands conflicts